elegion/stc-speechkit-ios/ReadMe.md

 ##Before you get started
-Review the [Documentation](https://stc-voicekey.github.io/stc-speechkit-ios/docs/html/index.html) for the library AP Register on the [website](https://cp.speechpro.com/) and get credentials
+Review the [Documentation](https://stc-voicekey.github.io/stc-speechkit-ios/docs/html/index.html) for the library API.
+Register on the [website](https://cp.speechpro.com/) and get credentials

 ## Communication
-- If you'd like to **ask a general question**, email to voicekey@speerpro.com.
+- If you'd like to **ask a general question**, email to voicekey@speechpro.com.
 - If you **found a bug**, _and can provide steps to reliably reproduce it_, open an issue.
 - If you **have a feature request**, open an issue.